AstraZeneca/mosses/CONTRIBUTING.md

 ```

 You are ready to go!
 Please make sure you always work on a branch and merge through pull requests.

+## Pushing packages to Pypi
+Currently packages are just pushed directly using `twine`.
+See `Makefile`.
+You need the correct permissions upstream to push to the server.